Skip to Content

 At first, you’ve missed your period for about seven weeks now, and your breast hurts on the sides as it begins to increase in size.
 Another symptom at 11 weeks is nausea and vomiting that you’ve already been experiencing from 4th to 9th weeks of pregnancy.
 Others are Body tiredness, small belly bump, frequent urination and sometimes constipation.

 If suddenly these symptoms begin to wane, and you don’t feel like you are pregnant anymore, it’s possible you’ve had a miscarriage, especially if you are bleeding with abdominal pain.
+However, sometimes pregnancy symptoms naturally reduce as you get closer to the second trimester, so a change in symptoms alone does not confirm a miscarriage.
+Only an ultrasound scan and review by your doctor can tell for sure.

 What provokes a miscarriage at 11 weeks of pregnancy?